comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__signup_at %}

-The timestamp the customer signed up.
+The timestamp the customer signed up based on when the row was created in the source table (created_at).
+If the date part of source_created_at is greater than the date part of start_date, we use start_date as the signup timestamp instead.

 {% enddocs %}